-Up to a half-day paid leave will be granted to an employee to attend his/her citizenship ceremony.
+• Up to a half-day paid leave will be granted to an employee to attend their citizenship ceremony on a regularly scheduled working day.

 Personal day

 • A salaried employee is entitled to one personal day per year upon approval of the employee's supervisor.
 The personal day must be used by December 31.